AncestryDNA Chromosome Painter Segments Tool Illustration

 • On the right-hand side under Ethnicity Estimate you'll see a section called DNA Inheritance.
 Within this section you'll see Chromosome painter.
 Click on this to view your AncestryDNA Chromosome Painter page.

-• Press CTRL-A (Command-A on a Mac) to select *all* the text on the page (not just the chromosomes themselves!), and then CTRL-C (Command-C on a Mac) to copy it to your computer's clipboard
+• Then click on the main Ancestry Chromosome Painter page and Press CTRL-A (Command-A on a Mac) to select *all* the text on the page (not just the chromosomes themselves!), and then CTRL-C (Command-C on a Mac) to copy it to your computer's clipboard

 • Come back to this page, click into the 'Paste here' box above and press CTRL-V (Command-V on a Mac) to paste the contents of the clipboard